Definitive Guide to Trading Supply and Demand – Does it work?

 The same goes for a supply zone.

-We marked out last up candle including wicks as our supply zone.
+We marked out last up the candle, including wicks as our supply zone.

 Tested vs Fresh Supply and Demand Zones – Trading a First Time Back

-When we are choosing a Supply or Demand Zone where we want to execute our trade, one of the most important things is to pick a fresh untested zone.
+When choosing a Supply or Demand Zone where we want to execute our trade, one of the most important things is to pick a fresh, untested zone.

 Every touch of Supply or Demand zone consumes orders.